SatvikR/gmail-email-reader/README.md

 # Gmail Email Reader

 This doesn't read your emails, it just marks them as read.
-Useful if you have tons of emails that you wan't to mark as read.
+Useful if you have tons of emails that you want to mark as read.

 # Steps to run